catrushmore/chemicals/research/documents/Timeline1876.md

 1961 - Jeyes Sanitary Compounds bought and will take over the manufacture and sales of Scrubbs cloudy ammonia and other household products of Scrubbs co.
 1961 - Thalidomide withdrawn from UK market (licenced from 1958) 1962 - Silent Spring published, Rachel Carson
-1962 – Launch of first products for automatic household dishwashers – detergene and rinse aide (Somat-Reiniger and Somat-Klarspuler1963 – Consumer Council set up, ties to industry which was always a weakness.
+1962 – Launch of first products for automatic household dishwashers – detergene and rinse aide (Somat-Reiniger and Somat-Klarspuler
+1962 - Paraquat available to agricultural users as Grammoxone 1963 – Consumer Council set up, ties to industry which was always a weakness.
 1964 Home perm TV commercials dropped (long straight hair became more  fashionable)
 1965 - River authorities (27) with additional powers for water conservation supersed the river boards - Water Resources Act 1963
 1965 - The Guardian newspaper start a column called “Readers New Lines” where readers write in to recommend brand name products for solutions, the writer Jean Redhead or Elizabeth Smart will often test them out.
 1965 - spaceship earth Adlai Stevenson - speech to UN we travel to gether, passengers on a little space ship